Some email questions about quantum realism and their answers. Email any further questions to bwhitworth@acm.org

 34. Are paranormal powers like healing and precognition implied?

 Answer.
-They are not ruled out but would you build a virtual world and let the players flout the rules?
-I don’t see any holes in this system.
-Quantum reality tries every option before it “writes” a physical result, so when they build up over time to create an effect there is no unfairness.
-There is no magic pill for reality.
+They aren’t ruled out but why build a virtual world where players flout the rules?
+I don’t see any glitches here.
+Quantum reality explores every option before writing a physical result, so there is no unfairness.
+There is no magical way to evade quantum laws.

 35. Could the experiments at CERN start a new big bang?

 Answer.
-In QR, the quantum world created the physical world from itself, when a once-only chain reaction made all the free photons of our universe, that since then have been constant.
-For billions of years, the system has experienced extremes beyond anything we know, and this hasn’t changed.
-To think that our accelerators can harm the quantum world is like online Sims thinking they can hurt our world.
+No. Quantum reality created our universe from itself in a chain–reaction that made all the photons of our universe.
+Since then, no new photons have been created or destroyed, though some became matter.
+Over billions of years the universe has experienced extremes beyond anything we do, and that hasn’t changed.
+To think that our accelerators can harm the quantum world is like online Sims thinking they can harm our world.

-36. Is this like Seth Lloyd’s theory that the Universe is in fact a giant quantum computer?
+36. Is this Seth Lloyd’s theory that the Universe is in fact a giant quantum computer?

 Answer.
-No. In QR, it is no more possible for the physical world to compute itself than it is possible for two hands to draw each other.
-To embed quantum processing in a fixed space and time contradicts relativity, which states that there is no fixed space or time.
-Conversely, if quantum processing creates a virtual physical world and its space and time, it can’t exist in that space-time.
-See here.
+No. Lloyd proposes quantum processing embedded in a fixed space and time which contradicts relativity, that there is no fixed space or time.
+If quantum processing creates our space and time, it can’t exist in that space or time (1.4.1), so this theory is impossible.

 37. Does this imply the existence of a Creator?

 Answer.
-If by Creator you mean a super-being who looked down from “above” and created us, then no. If you mean that something bigger than the physical world created it, then yes.
+If by Creator you mean a super-being who looked down from above and created us, then no. If you mean that something bigger than the universe created it, then yes.

-38. Has QR something to do with Leonard Susskind’s Holographic Principle?
+38. How does this relate to Leonard Susskind’s Holographic Principle?

 Answer.
-Yes.
-The Holographic principle, that everything physically knowable about a spatial volume transmits across the surface surrounding it, is a necessary prediction of quantum realism.
+The Holographic principle, that everything physically knowable about a spatial volume transmits across the surface surrounding it, is a necessary prediction of quantum realism (3.8.6).

 39. Is this panpsychism?

 Answer.
-Not really.
-Panpsychism is that all the physical elements of nature (pan) have a psyche, which is mind, spirit or soul however you interpret the Greek word.
-It relates to Plato’s anima mundi, that the physical world is animated by a vital essence or pneuma (breath), which religion calls soul or spirit and the east calls Tao or mind essence.
-Nagel defines panpsychism as accepting materialism, that matter exists in and of itself, which quantum realism denies.
-If you want to label quantum realism, it is a neutral monism that refers to what existed before brains came on the scene.
-In quantum theory, quantum reality is literally “the unknowable”.
+No. Panpsychism is that all the physical parts of nature (pan) have a psyche, which is a mind, spirit, or soul, however you interpret the Greek word.
+It relates to Plato’s anima mundi, that a vital essence or pneuma (breath) animates the physical world.
+Nagel argues that panpsychism accept materialism, that matter exists in and of itself, which quantum realism denies (6.1.8).
+If you want to label quantum realism, it is a neutral monism, that reality is neither mind nor matter, so it is not caused by either.

 40. Does quantum realism support evolution?